-Just 5 minutes away from the madhouse that is the main Candolim area, lies this restaurant that has brought the local boy back home after making it big out of Goa.
-Chef Rohan D’Souza is today one of the most well known Chefs, who runs successful restaurants like Nom Nom, Estella in Mumbai and Goa finally gets a chance to indulge in his cooking here, with The Lazy Goose.
+Just 5 minutes away from the main Candolim area, lies Lazy Goose; a restaurant that has brought the local boy back home after after years.
+Chef Rohan D’Souza is known to be behind successful restaurants like Nom Nom, Estella in Mumbai and in Goa, Lazy Goose is his first and the finest.

-River View & Seafood: We're Digging The Food At This New Goan Restaurant
+River View & Seafood: We Dig The Food At This Goan Restaurant

-We would have gone here just for the food, but the fact that The Lazy Goose lies on the flowing banks of the Nerul river is an added bonus.
-For a lot of old timers, they may have been there when it used to be Amigos and had lovely home cooked food.
-The Lazy Goose has stayed true to its origins and serves some delicious Goan Seafood, but with Chef Rohan’s imaginative and innovative twists.
+We would have gone here just for the food, but the fact that The Lazy Goose lies on the bank of the Nerul river is an added bonus.
+A lot of old-timers, will remember it from when it used to be Amigos and had lovely home cooked food.
+The Lazy Goose though, has stayed true to its origins and serves some delicious Goan seafood, but with Chef Rohan’s imaginative and innovative twist.